priyank21116/Interview-Creation-Portal/README.md

 ![heb](./src/images/heb.png)

-## Basic Requirements
+## Basic Features
+- Singal Page Website
-- An interview creation page where the admin can create an interview by selecting participants, start time and end time.
+- An interview creation section where the admin can create an interview by selecting participants, start time ,end time and description.
 Backend should throw error with proper error message if:
 -- Any of the participants is not available during the scheduled time (i.e, has another interview scheduled) -- No of participants is less than 2
+-- Other then these two, app have various component specific checks and error
-- An interviews list page where admin can see all the upcoming interviews.
+- An interviews list page where admin can see all the upcoming interviews.From here Admin can delete or reshedule interview
-- An interview edit page where admin can edit the created interview with the same validations as on the creation page.
+- An interview edit dropout component where admin can edit the created interview with the same validations as on the creation page.